Postgraduate research Finance overview Funding How to apply

 If your application is successful, it will be a condition of your admission that you have adequate funds to cover your fees and living expenses for the duration of your course.
 In many cases, these will derive from a scholarship or grant, and we provide information below on potential sources of such funding.
 Other students are self-funding throughout their time in Cambridge, relying on personal savings or support from family.

-You must also bear in mind that the University's regulations prohibit research students from undertaking any non-academic-related employment during their course, and strictly limit the amount of paid academic-related employment that research students are permitted to undertake during their course: no more than ten hours a week, and then only with the permission of their research supervisor and college tutor.
+You must also bear in mind that the University's regulations prohibit full-time research students from undertaking any non-academic-related employment during their course, and strictly limit the amount of paid academic-related employment that research students are permitted to undertake during their course: no more than ten hours a week, and then only with the permission of their research supervisor and college tutor.
 Overseas applicants should note that this limit may be lower than the limit on paid employment permitted by your visa.
 Applicants who have funding from a grant should also be careful to ensure that they comply with any conditions from their funder regarding paid employment: for example, some permit no more than six hours of paid work per week.

 Funding Opportunities for Prospective Students